Boeing Field: Facilities

-General Aviation
+General aviation

-In addition to tie-down parking areas and hangars for general aviation aircraft, the airport is home for several fixed-base operators (FBOs) including Leading Edge Jet Center, Modern Aviation, and Signature Flight Support.
-Executive Flight Maintenance and Galvin Flying provides maintenance services.
+In addition to tie-down parking areas and hangars for general aviation aircraft, the airport is home for several fixed-base operators (FBOs) including Skyservice, Modern Aviation, and Signature Flight Support.
+Executive Flight Maintenance provides maintenance services.
 Airlift Northwest operates emergency medical services (EMS) and on-demand helicopter flights.

 Boeing Company

 The Boeing Company has facilities at the airport.
 Final preparations for delivery of Boeing 737 aircraft after the first test flight are made at Boeing Field.
 Boeing facilities at the airport have also included a paint hangar and flight test facilities.
 The initial assembly of the 737 was at Boeing Field in the 1960s because the factory in Renton was at capacity building the Boeing 707 and Boeing 727.
 After 271 aircraft, production moved to Renton in late 1970.

 Museum of Flight

 The Museum of Flight is on the southwest corner of the field.
 Among the aircraft on display is the first Boeing 747, the third Boeing 787, and an ex-British Airways Concorde, lent to the museum from BA, a supersonic airliner that landed at Boeing Field on its first visit to Seattle on November 15, 1984.
 Aircraft on the airfield can be seen from the museum.